 Ancestral Pueblo people.
-In 1936, Kidder formally used the Navajo term "Anasazi" to define a specific cultural group of people living in the southwest between approximately 200 BC and 1300 AD.
-This term had been casually used by excavators for many of the "ancient people" since the early explorations of Richard Wetherill, and had been informally used in the work of the Pecos Conferences.
+In 1936, Kidder used the Navajo term "Anasazi" to define a specific cultural group of people living in the southwest between approximately 200 BC and 1300 AD.
+This term had been employed by excavators for many of the "ancient people" since the early explorations of Richard Wetherill, and had been used in the work of the Pecos Conferences.
 The modern preference, more culturally sensitive, is to refer to the people as "ancestral Puebloans."

 Removed and relocated.
 During Kidder's studies and excavations at Pecos Pueblo, particularly between 1915 and 1929, pottery and other artifacts were sent to the Robert S. Peabody Museum, Andover, Massachusetts, while excavated human remains were sent to the Peabody Museum at Harvard.
 In the early 1900s, no archeologist consulted with Native American descendants concerning the excavation of their ancestors' homes and graves.